-- formulated by an individual student who is interested in pursuing two majors that are not currently a formalized Concurrent Degree.
+- formulation by an individual student who is interested in pursuing two majors that are not currently a formalized Concurrent Degree.
 Students must request approval from both majors of interest to pursue a Concurrent Degree with those majors.
-Any approved Concurrent Degrees must meet the minimum accreditation requirements (e.g. 60 hours combined after sharing hours).
+Any approved Concurrent Degrees must meet the minimum accreditation requirements (e.g. 60 hours combined after sharing hours between two Master’s degrees).
 For procedures and the necessary forms, refer to the Office of Graduate Studies website.
 Note: when a Major has this occur more than three times, the Major should follow the process to formalize that Concurrent Degree.

 A student may pursue a single graduate degree that spans several academic areas.

 Defined as a student pursuing a single stand-alone graduate degree, which is offered across two or more graduate majors.
 (Note: where two separate degrees are preferred, refer to the Concurrent Degree information above).

 Application to an Interdisciplinary Major

 Students interested in applying for admission to an Interdisciplinary Major follow the established University, College, and Major admission requirements – refer to the Office of Graduate Studies website for specific information for that particular major.

 Development of an Interdisciplinary Major

 Interdisciplinary Majors are formalized through the College, Office of Graduate Studies, and Graduate Council and must follow the University requirements for development of a new degree program and/or major, including notation on the Accountability Plan, if applicable.
 Procedures for developing an Interdisciplinary Major are available on the Office of Graduate Studies website.
 For information contact the Office of Graduate Studies.